arnolanglade/arnolanglade.github.io/blog/_posts/2022-10-10-increase-your-test-quality-thanks-to-builders-or-factories.md

 ---
 title: Increase your test quality thanks to builders or factories
 permalink: /:title:output_ext
-description: "Builders or factories will help your teams to improve test quality.
+description: "Bad tests will be hard to maintain and they will slow down your productivity.
+Test code quality is as important as production code.
+The builder or factory patterns can help you to improve your test code quality.
 It will ease test refactoring and make tests more readable."
 layout: post
 date: 2022-10-10
 image: increase-your-test-quality-thanks-to-builders-or-factories.jpg